Culture of the Choctaw: Early religion

 The Choctaws believed in a good spirit and an evil spirit, and they may have been sun, or Hushtahli, worshipers.
 Swanton writes, "the Choctaws anciently regarded the sun as a deity ... the sun was ascribed the power of life and death.
 He was represented as looking down upon the earth, and as long as he kept his flaming eye fixed on any one, the person was safe ... fire, as the most striking representation of the sun, was considered as possessing intelligence, and as acting in concert with the sun ... [having] constant intercourse with the sun ..."
 The word nanpisa (the one who sees) expresses the reverence the Choctaw had for the sun.

 The evil spirit, or Na-lusa-chi-to ("black being" or "big black one") or Impashilup ("soul eater" or "ghost eater"), sought to harm people.
 It may appear, as told in stories, in the form of a shadow person.

 Prayers may have been introduced by missionaries; however, Choctaw prophets were known to address the Sun.
 Swanton writes, "an old Choctaw informed Wright that, before the arrival of the missionaries, they had no conception of prayer.
 However, he adds, 'I have indeed heard it asserted by some, that anciently their hopaii, or prophets, on some occasions were accustomed to address the sun ...'"

 Mythology

 The Choctaw have many stories about little people.
 Swanton states of Halbert, "the Choctaws in Mississippi say that there is a little man, about two feet high, that dwells in the thick woods and is solitary in his habits ... he often playfully throws sticks and stones at the people ... the Indian's doctors say that Bohpoli [thrower] assists them in the manufacture of their medicines ..."
 The little people are said to take young children to the forest to teach them how to be medicine men.

-The will-o'-the-wisp was called "night-name" by the Indians and was believed to plait up the tails of horses during the night and to ride them about until they could hardly be used next day and many died from the effects.
+The will-o'-the-wisp was called "night-mare" by the Indians and was believed to plait up the tails of horses during the night and to ride them about until they could hardly be used next day and many died from the effects.